-The main issue that is ultimately common to most of these methods is the existence of a solution.
+The main issue that is ultimately common to most of these methods is the convergence to a solution.
 There is in general no guarantee that a self-consistent solution exists.
-While this is also true in the single particle self-consistent method, there is no guarantee that there is a a uniform convergence to the solution.
-The situation is more acute in the theories that require two particle self-consistency.
+While even in the single particle self-consistent method, there is no guarantee that there is a uniform convergence to the solution.
+The situation is more acute in theories that require two particle self-consistency.
 The vertex function is a measure of the instability towards an ordered phase, therefore it should become singular as the instability is approached.
 One can often work in the range of interactions and temperatures where singularities are far from being reached.
-However, this may altogether defeat the purpose of the methods as the regimes near the instabilities are usually those where corrections to the dynamical mean field theory are sought.

-Even if the solution does exist, the method of searching for the solution may not be capable of providing a stable solution.
-This problem was discussed in the early days when the full parquet formalism for the single impurity Anderson model was studied.
-It is fair to say that a universal solution has yet to be found.
+However, this may altogether defeat the purpose of the methods as the regimes near the instabilities are usually those where corrections to the dynamical mean field theory are of most interest.
+The challenge of finding a stable numerical solution of the parquet formalism was already discussed in the early days when the formalism was applied to the single impurity Anderson model. \cite{Bickers_homotopy,n_bickers_92} It is fair to say that a universally reliable approach for a solution has yet to be found.

-For the DMFT, besides the simple iteration method, the more powerful Broyden method which utilizes the gradient has been implemented and is occasionally used in cases where convergence is difficult to achieve. \cite{Ztiko_2009} For the two-particle theories, given the complexity of the equations being solved, more sophisticated methods have been attempted.
-One of then is the homotopy method, in which a known convergence solution is relaxed to hopefully lead to a solution for another temperature or interaction strength.
-Practically, the methods are not easy to apply and convergence is not guaranteed.
+For DMFT, besides the simple iterative method, the more powerful Broyden method which utilizes the gradient of the hybridization function in the impurity problem has been implemented and is occasionally used in cases where convergence is difficult to achieve. \cite{Ztiko_2009} For the two-particle theories, given the complexity of the equations being solved, more sophisticated methods have been attempted.
+One of them is the homotopy method, in which a known convergent solution is relaxed to hopefully lead to a solution for another temperature or interaction strength.
+Practically, the methods are not in general easy to apply and convergence is not guaranteed.

-The above difficulties in solving the two particle vertex function self-consistently may give an advantage to the FRG based method in which no self-consistent solution is sought for the method.
-The solution is obtained not by solving non-linear integral self-consistent equations, but rather by solving differential equations with initial conditions using numerical methods.
+The above difficulties in solving for the two-particle vertex function self-consistently may give an advantage to FRG based methods in which no self-consistent solution is sought.
+The solution is obtained not by solving non-linear integral self-consistent equations, but rather by solving differential equations with initial conditions.
 This allows more flexibility in the numerical solution.